-(1) The majority of the investments bear interest at a rate that may be determined by reference to the London Interbank Offered Rate ("LIBOR" or "L"), which resets monthly, quarterly, or semiannually.
-For each such investment, the Company has provided the spread over LIBOR and the current contractual interest rate in effect at December 31, 2019.
+(1) The majority of the investments bear interest at a rate that may be determined by reference to the London Interbank Offered Rate ("LIBOR" or "L"), which resets monthly, quarterly, semiannually or annually.
+For each such investment, the Company has provided the spread over LIBOR and the current contractual interest rate in effect at March 31, 2021.
+Certain investments may be subject to an interest rate floor.